MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setmanager"></a>CSimpleStringT:: SetManager

-`CSimpleStringT` Nesnenin bellek yöneticisini belirtir.
+`CSimpleStringT` nesnesinin bellek yöneticisini belirtir.

 ### <a name="syntax"></a>Sözdizimi